dqops/dqo/docs/checks/column/accepted_values/expected-text-values-in-use-count.md

+---
+title: expected text values in use count data quality checks
+---
 # expected text values in use count data quality checks

 A column-level check that counts unique values in a text column and counts how many values out of a list of expected string values were found in the column.